WATTx/code-challenges/README.md

-# WATTx Code Challenges
+# wattx Code Challenges

-The WATTx Code Challenge is an opportunity to demonstrate proficiency with problem solving and collaboration skills we would expect you to use at WATTx.
+The WATTx Code Challenge is an opportunity to demonstrate proficiency with problem solving and collaboration skills we would expect you to use at wattx.

 The Challenge creates a foundation for further onsite collaboration during your interview.
-Additionally, we want you to get a feel for some of the most common tasks you'll encounter at WATTx.
+Additionally, we want you to get a feel for some of the most common tasks you'll encounter at wattx.

 ## How to complete a Challenge

 * Select a challenge and create a new git repository for that project.
 * Organize your work within that repository.
-When you get to a stopping point, archive the repository (or publish it, if you prefer) and send it to your WATTx contact.
+When you get to a stopping point, archive the repository (or publish it, if you prefer) and send it to your wattx contact.

 #### Time